 The agency that issues an NPDES permit for discharges from pesticide applications depends on the location of those applications.
 In most cases, the state environmental protection regulatory agency (e.g., the Department of Environmental Quality or Department of Natural Resources) is the NPDES permitting authority and issues the NPDES permits for activities in their state.

-EPA issues the 2016 PGP and 2021 PGP only for areas and activities where the states are not authorized.
-EPA’s 2016 PGP expires on October 31, 2021, midnight.
+EPA issues the 2021 PGP only for areas and activities where the states are not authorized.
 Specifically, EPA is the NPDES permitting authority for pesticide discharges in:

 - Massachusetts, New Hampshire, New Mexico, and Washington D.C.,